Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained

-As an alternative to the methods above that adjust the feature space via cross-entropy loss and backpropagation, constructing prototypes directly from the pre-trained features can avoid catastrophic forgetting during CL without storing data.
-Prior works \cite{janson_simple_2022,zhou_revisiting_2023} find that a conceptually simple Nearest Mean Classifier (NMC) outperforms various prompt learning methods.
-ADAM~\cite{zhou_revisiting_2023} combines NMC with FSA and concatenates the features from the initial pre-trained ViT and the adapted parameters.
-Other methods leverage second-order feature statistics, i.e., covariance information, for class-prototype accumulation: FSA+LDA~\cite{panos_first_2023} applies an incremental version of linear discriminant analysis to a pre-trained ResNet encoder \cite{he_deep_2016}.
-RanPAC~\cite{mcdonnell_ranpac_2023} uses high-dimensional random feature projections to decorrelate class-prototypes of a pre-trained ViT backbone.
+As an alternative to the methods above that adjust the feature space via cross-entropy loss and backpropagation, constructing prototypes directly from the pre-trained features emerges as a cost-efficient alternative to overcome forgetting during CL. \citet{janson_simple_2022} and \citet{zhou_revisiting_2023} find that a conceptually simple Nearest Mean Classifier (NMC) outperforms various prompt learning methods.
+ADAM~\citep{zhou_revisiting_2023} combines NMC with FSA and concatenates the features from the initial pre-trained ViT and the adapted parameters.
+Other methods leverage second-order feature statistics, i.e., covariance information, for class prototype accumulation: FSA+LDA~\citep{panos_first_2023} applies an incremental version of linear discriminant analysis to a pre-trained ResNet encoder \citep{he_deep_2016}.
+RanPAC~\citep{mcdonnell_ranpac_2023} uses high-dimensional random feature projections to decorrelate class prototypes of a pre-trained ViT backbone.

 All the aforementioned approaches have in common that they consider only the last layer representations (or, features) for classification.
-We provide a different perspective to the prototype-based approach to CL and show that intra-layer representations can add valuable information to the linear transformation of class prototypes (cf.~\cref{eq:layup-classifier}), which leads to better class separability and increased robustness to large distributional shifts.
+We provide a different perspective to the prototype-based approach to CL and show that intermediate representations can add valuable information to the linear transformation of class prototypes (cf.~\cref{eq:layup-classifier}), which leads to better class separability and increased robustness to large distributional shifts.